 - NIH-funded research: If your research is funded by NIH, you are required to deposit your publications in PubMed Central.

-- Institutional repositories: deposit your research in the Tufts Digital Library, so that it can be openly accessed.
+- Institutional repositories: create open access to your work and deposit your research in the Tufts Digital Library, so that it can be openly accessed.

 Retain permissions to your materials

 Authors own the copyright to their works until they sign copyright over to a publisher.
-This is why authors may archive their preprints, but must ask permission for the deposit of published articles in a repository.
-In order to avoid this scenario, Tufts University strongly recommends that authors retain copyright rights as part of their publication agreement.
+Without retaining some non-exclusive rights, authors may have to ask permission in order to use their own work in the future, including depositing in repositories.
+In order to avoid this scenario, Tufts University strongly recommends that authors retain non-exclusive copyright rights as part of their publication agreement.
 Without such rights, authors may not be able to distribute copies of their own papers in their classes, post their own papers to a course site, or deposit them in a repository.
-We suggest that authors use the Tufts-approved Amendment to Publication Agreement.
+See our Retaining Your Rights as an Author page for strategies to ensure you retain rights to share your work openly.